ec-europa/joinup-dev/resources/docker/README.md

 to the section [Handling permissions](#handling-permissions)

 ## Accessing the volumes
-Some containers, like solr, create volumes that sync data from and towards the container.
+Some containers, like solr, define volumes that allow the container to directly access files and folders on the host machine.
 These volumes are constructed using the top-level `volumes` entry in the docker-compose file and inherit all properties from the containers.

 These volumes help retain the data between builds.
 The since no directory is defined, the local driver will set the default directory, which is `/var/lib/docker/volumes/[volume identifier]`.